caoccao/swc4j/docs/transpile.md

 The string module specifier to implicitly import JSX factories from when transpiling JSX.

+### Module Kind

+The kind of module being transpiled.
+Defaults to being derived from the media type of the parsed source.

 ### Precompile JSX

 Should JSX be precompiled into static strings that need to be concatenated with dynamic content.
 Defaults to `false`, mutually exclusive with `transform_jsx`.